Juventus FC 2–3 Manchester United F.C.: Aftermath

 United manager Alex Ferguson praised Keane's performance in his autobiography:

 Keane dismissed this praise, saying that to praise him was "like praising the postman for delivering letters."
 Writing for The Guardian, Scott Murray and Rob Smyth said that Keane's "most significant contribution was offensive: not just his richly symbolic goal to get United back in the contest, but his rhythmic, hypnotic passing, particularly at 2-0 down, that got United going and broke the will of Juventus, who looked into his eyes and saw only an absolute certainty that United would go through.
 They would have been less scared had Keyser Söze walked on to the pitch."
 However, they questioned whether his performance would have become so famous had he not been suspended.

 In the final, Manchester United beat Bayern Munich 2–1.
 They won another Champions League title in 2008 and reached the final twice more in 2009 and 2011.
 Juventus have not won the Champions League since this game, being runners-up in 2003, 2015 and 2017.

 In 2014, the Champions League rules changed to allow an amnesty on yellow cards after the quarter-final stage, to avoid situations where players ended up being suspended for the final; the suspensions of Scholes and Keane were often cited as the most notable such suspensions.

 A video of the Manchester United team celebrating their victory in the dressing room surfaced in 2020.
 Scholes and Keane were noted for looking unhappy, due to their suspensions.
+Keane would injure his ankle in the 1999 FA Cup final four days before the Champions League final, which would have ruled him out of the game regardless of his suspension.